 Figure 2.
 More Than Half of Blocked Sites were Blocked Because of Poor Reputation

 Many of the blocked objects were banner ads that distributed unwanted tracking cookies.
 Other blocked sites had very negative reputation scores, because they were previously or currently distributing malicious code or were part of spam campaigns.

 Low IT Overhead

-Internally maintaining white lists and black lists is not a scalable solution.
+Internally maintaining allowed lists and blocked lists is not a scalable solution.
 The Cisco IronPort WSA serves the same purpose by automatically updating itself from the central Senderbase database every few minutes.
-"We don't have to schedule signature updates, because the appliances are constantly connecting to Senderbase," Bollinger says.
+“We don’t have to schedule signature updates, because the appliances are constantly connecting to Senderbase,” Bollinger says.
 The only overhead is storing a log entry for every fetched object, whether the object is blocked or allowed.
 Cisco IT chooses to do this, although it is not required.

 Cisco CSIRT uses the Cisco IronPort M-Series Security Management appliances for IronPort WSAs as well as IronPort Email Security Appliances.

 Based on their experiences, Cisco CSIRT and Cisco IT offer the following recommendations to other companies implementing Cisco IronPort WSAs:

 § If you display a webpage explaining that the requested webpage has been blocked, make sure the explanation is easy to understand and tells how to get support if needed.
 Cisco includes an email link for support.

 § If you need to restart the WCCP service, also restart the proxy services on the Cisco WSA.
 The restart synchronizes the WCCP cache on the router and the proxy.
 After Cisco IT introduced the Cisco WSA, some users reported slower performance.
 Cisco IT resolved the issue by restarting the proxy services.